jochenvw/2024-hackathon/src/lmgtfu-agent/_results/arm-spec-checker.md

 [https://github.com/jochenvw/2024-hackathon/commit/75a740c70f5d6674f4ac828d5858ca63413469de](https://github.com/jochenvw/2024-hackathon/commit/75a740c70f5d6674f4ac828d5858ca63413469de)

 # Goal
+- Check the documented ARM specifications if a feauture configuration is possible
-Get the ARM specifications to configure a feauture for any Azure Service, with a clear explenation.
-The results should be checked by the Critic agent to validate correctness.
+- Get the ARM specifications to configure this feauture for the given Azure Service, with a clear explenation.
+- The results is checked by the Critic agent to validate correctness.
+- TODO: add this approach to the agent orchestrator to validate if a feauture is available for a list of Azure Services.
+For example which Azure Service support Private Endpoints.

+# Alternative
+- create ARM templates with GitHub Copilot, this will generate the arm template only.
+We would like to validate it against the documentation and use this orchestration in a wider task.

 # Question 1 example
 Generate for me the ARM template to enable Azure Backup for Azure files storage.